The mission of this website is to increase awareness of tree crickets.

 Tree crickets are found around the world, in a variety of colors, and live in trees, shrubs, bushes, plants and grasses.
 If you've ever been outdoors in summer or autumn, day or night, chances are that you have heard the loud and beautiful trilling songs of male tree crickets.
 There are 170 different species of tree crickets throughout the world; 21 species have been documented in the continental United States.

 Male tree crickets raise their wings in order to sing.
 The yellowish cavity visible in this photo is the 'honey pot.'
 Female tree crickets sip secretions from this gland during the mating process.
 (Shown: Forbes' tree cricket)

 This is a female Davis' tree cricket (Oecanthus exclamationis).
 Her sleek silhouette and translucent green color give her an elegant appearance.

 This male Western tree cricket (brown form) has just emerged from his exoskeleton.
 His wings are still drying.
 His shed exoskeleton is just in front of him.
 This image is rotated 90 degrees for easier viewing--the tree cricket was actually hanging onto the leaf.
 They slip out of their 'skin' with the aid of gravity.
 He's still pale from just emerging -- his color will darken slightly as he dries.
 He is one of several species that have a green and a brown form: O. californicus, O. varicornis and O. texensis.

-This Black-horned male is nibbling on Goldenrod blossoms.
+This Black-horned vs Forbes' male is nibbling on Goldenrod blossoms.
 (These two species are very similar in appearance.)